Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Length metric and Lipschitz continuity

 If $ f: M \to N $ is continuous, $ s $ is a rectifiable path in $ M $, and $ t = f \circ s $, then (see \cite[Proposition 3.8]{GJ07})

-Particularly, we have the following property. \begin{lem} If $ M, N $ are two length spaces, $ \sup_{x} D^{+}_x f < \infty $, then $ f $ is Lipschitz with $ \lip f = \sup_{x} D^{+}_x f $. \end{lem} See \cite{GJ07} for more properties of upper scalar derivatives.
+In particular, we have the following property. \begin{lem} If $ M, N $ are length spaces and $ \sup_{x} D^{+}_x f < \infty $, then $ f $ is Lipschitz with $ \lip f = \sup_{x} D^{+}_x f $. \end{lem} See \cite{GJ07} for more properties of upper scalar derivative.
 Let us consider the H\"older case.
 Define the \textbf{upper scalar uniform $ \alpha $-H\"older constant} of $ f $ by